thesquidghost/SignPorts/README.md

 SignPorts is a Bukkit/Spigot plugin that allows players to create and use sign-based teleportation ports within their claims.
 This plugin integrates with GriefDefender for claim management and PlaceholderAPI for enhanced customization.

+## Currently Known Issues and Projects:

+- Editing already existing SignPorts does not work, and commands return unknown subcommand error.
+  - The plan is to have it so that the edit claim selection in the gui will delete the SignPort listing and start the creation event over again.
+- The formatting / lore of the SignPorts in the gui is kind of ugly and that purple color is... uh... ouch, on the eyes.
+Will change to make it nicer to read.
+Perhaps italicize owner's name and make the lore / description font smaller.

 ## Features

 - Create teleportation points using signs within player-owned claims